 Despite the benefits of liberalisation, it can also backfire without some regulation.
 Not every foreign university is of a high standard and there are also many cases of universities establishing foreign campuses which are of a far lower standard than that of their domestic campuses.

-Hence, there should be a list of criteria that universities must fulfil before coming here such as for instance, being ranked in the top 100 in the targeted disciplines and ensuring that the standard of instruction of their Thai campuses will be similar to that of their local campuses.
+Hence, there should be a list of criteria that universities must fulfill before coming here; for instance, being ranked in the top 100 in the targeted disciplines and ensuring that the standard of instruction of their Thai campuses will be similar to that of their local campuses.

 Furthermore, some requirements for cooperation with the private sector or Thai universities should also be mandated to ensure we reap the full benefits of liberalisation.

 Liberalisation can certainly be a politically sensitive issue and should be carefully considered.
-But given the pressing need for more skilled labour to support our 4.0 industries however, it is clear that the time has come to welcome leading foreign universities to the country.
+However, given the pressing need for more skilled labour to support our 4.0 industries, it is evident that the time has come to welcome leading foreign universities to the country.